nvm-sh/nvm/README.markdown

 First you'll need to make sure your system has a c++ compiler.
 For OSX, XCode will work, for Ubuntu, the build-essential and libssl-dev packages work.

 To install create a folder somewhere in your filesystem with the "`nvm.sh`" file inside it.
-I put mine in a folder called "`.nvm`".
+I put mine in a folder called "`nvm`".

 Or if you have `git` installed, then just clone it: